sapegin/blog.sapegin.me/content/all/accessibility-testing.md

 ## Spectrum Chrome extension

-[Spectrum extension](https://chrome.google.com/webstore/detail/spectrum/ofclemegkcmilinpcimpjkfhjfgmhieb/related) allows us to check how folks with different types of color vision deficiency (color blindness) see or site or app, and make there there’s enough contrast between different elements.
+[Spectrum extension](https://chrome.google.com/webstore/detail/spectrum/ofclemegkcmilinpcimpjkfhjfgmhieb/related) allows us to check how folks with different types of color vision deficiency (color blindness) see or site or app, and make sure there’s enough contrast between different elements.

 ![Simulating tritanopia with Spectrum Chrome extension](/images/accessibility-spectrum.jpg)

+**Bonus:** Chrome DevTools can emulate some of these vision deficiencies.
+Press Escape, enable the Rendering tab from the three-dot menu button, and scroll to the Emulate vision deficiencies section.

 ## Tab key

-By _tabbing_ though the app, meaning pressing the Tab key on the keyboard to navigate between interactive elements on the page, we can check that all interactive elements are focusable, have visible focus state, and the tab order makes sense.
+By _tabbing_ through the app, meaning pressing the Tab key on the keyboard to navigate between interactive elements on the page, we can check that all interactive elements are focusable, have visible focus state, and the tab order makes sense.
+Focus should be [trapped inside modals](https://www.w3.org/TR/wai-aria-practices-1.1/examples/dialog-modal/dialog.html), meaning we shouldn’t be able to tab back to the page behind the modal until we close it, and once we close the modal, the focus should go back to the element that opened the modal.
 Skip navigation link is another thing we can test here: it should appear when we press Tab for the first time:

 ![Skip navigation link on GitHub](/images/accessibility-skip-link.png)